Title: Retired Retina Specialist and Surgeon

 Dr. Tolentino remained on the faculty at Harvard University until 2010.
 He is a past president of the Association of Philippine Ophthalmologists of America, former secretary of the Ophthalmologic Society of the Philippines, and a fellow of the American College of Surgeons, the Vitreous Society, the Retina Society, and the American Academy of Ophthalmology.
 Furthermore, Dr. Tolentino has been active as one of the founders of the Asian Eye Institute in the Philippines, has been affiliated with the Eye Center for the Underserved in Ifugao in the Mountain Provinces in the Philippines and has established a charitable organization to help the needy with cataract blindness.

 Since his retirement, Dr. Tolentino has focused his efforts on providing charity care for underserved and low-income communities through Restoring Sight International and the Ophthalmological Foundation of the Philippines.
 He is the recipient of a Gusi Peace Prize Award in 1980 in recognition of his work in developing countries and has been previously profiled in multiple editions of Marquis Who’s Who in the East and presented with a Marquis Lifetime Achievement Award.
+In June of 2022, Dr. Tolentino accepted an Award from the American Association in the Philippines as a testament to his major contributions in the sciences.

 For more information, please visit: